dominictarr/organisation/code_of_conduct.md

 	- apparence
 	- sexual orientation
 	- religion
+	- disability
 - intimidation (physical or not)
+- harassing photography or recording (do NOT joke about this one in a squat)
 - stalking, following, insistant flirting, etc, etc
+- disrupting talks/workshop
 - joking about people with [silly hats](http://media.tumblr.com/tumblr_lbw3wd1K9Y1qbj9bf.gif)

+Participants asked to stop any harassing behaviors are expected to comply immediately.

-while the first paragraph is only common sense we count on you to enforce it, for the harassment part please keep in mind that our security may be a bit rougher, particularly if the harassments target the squat inhabitants.
+The first paragraph is only common sense we count on you to enforce it, for the harassment part, report us any issue.
+Please keep in mind that our security may be a bit rougher, particularly if the harassments target the squat inhabitants.

 **other manners reminders**